Students at Ashburton Intermediate in Christchurch developed an understanding of subject specific vocabulary through the use of online flashcards.

 To determine specific learning needs, students completed a pre-test that required them to draw, describe, and label the water cycle using correct terminology.
 The results showed that most students had little knowledge of scientific vocabulary related to the water cycle.

-The teacher then created a set of flashcards within Quizlet using technical vocabulary from the unit, for example, precipitation, condensation, evaporation, etc. She entered both the words and their definitions.
+The teacher then created a set of flashcards within Quizlet using technical vocabulary from the unit, for example, precipitation, condensation, evaporation.
+She entered both the words and their definitions.

-Students completed Quizlet activities at school and at home from a range including:
+Students completed Quizlet activities at school and at home such as:

 The results of a post-test showed major improvements in students' knowledge and use of subject specific vocabulary.
 The teacher noticed that students were using the scientific language around the classroom, and spelling accuracy improved dramatically.